Create Lab Configuration Files

 • -p sets virtualization provider (provider)

-• -s uses key=value format to set specified topology element value.
+• -s uses the key=value format to set the specified topology element’s value.
 The key could be a hierarchical dotted name.

 • --plugin specifies additional plugins not listed in lab topology or system defaults (example: multilab plugin)